eurise-network/technical-reference/glossary.rst

 Glossary
 ========

-This documents explains the terms used in the reference documents.
+These are some of the most important terms used throughout.
 See also `GitHub Glossary <https://help.github.com/articles/github-glossary/>`__.

 -  *Collaborator* – Someone with write access to the repository.